DiegoMaradona03/Julia-Calhau/commitdeletetutorial.md

 ---

 ## 6. Confirmar as alterações
 6.1.
-Para enviar as alterações ao GitHub, no terminal use **uma das opções abaixo**:
+Para enviar as alterações ao GitHub, no terminal use uma das opções abaixo:

 - **Forçar push padrão**:
 ```